-In addition to his work, Kristof is completing his Master's of Public Affairs in Policy Analysis at Indiana University, expected completion date in 2021.
-In his academic work, he currently is studying the relationship between school choice and the efficiency of school finance reforms.
+In addition to his work, Kristof is completing his Master's of Public Affairs in Policy Analysis at Indiana University.
+In his academic work, he currently is studying the relationship between charter school competition and the efficiency of public schools.
 Kristof also is a proud alumnus of the John Wesley Honors College at Indiana Wesleyan University, where he received a degree in Economics and Honors Humanities.

-Previously, he was a fiscal research intern for the Indiana General Assembly, where he studied education finance and funding formulas, tax expenditures, economic development, and other fiscal issues.
+Previously, he served as the Lawrence M. Borst Fellow at the Indiana General Assembly, where he provided fiscal analysis for education finance and funding formulas, tax expenditures, economic development, and other related fiscal issues.
 Prior to his stint in state government, Kristof was a research fellow at the Sagamore Institute in Indianapolis and a writing intern at the Illinois Policy Institute in Chicago.

-Outside research, writing, and school, John enjoys playing soccer and tennis, listening to and occasionally producing electronic music, and spending excessive emotional energy on the Chicago Bears and Arsenal FC.
+Outside research, writing, and school, John enjoys playing soccer and serving his community through Indy City Futbol, listening to and occasionally producing electronic music, and exploring cities on bike.
 He lives in Indianapolis with his wife.
 Together, they hope to travel (someday), become coffee savants, and visit every public park in Indy.